HexagonUBI/pv-addon-walkietalkie/README.md

 2. Download the latest jar from [Releases](https://github.com/SimpleFoxOfficial/pv-addon-walkietalkie/releases)
 3. Drop it in your `mods` folder (client + server)
 4. Launch the game, craft a Walkie-Talkie, and tune in

-# Usage

-- RMB Tap: Toggle the walkie-talkie
-- RMB Held: Speak in the walkie-talkie
-- Shift+RMB: Configure frequency and toggle walkie-talkie (is a menu)

 # Building from Source